arabcoders/watchstate/README.md

 ```

 The reason is due to the way plex handle webhooks, And to know which webhook request belong to which server we have to
-identify the servers, The unify command will do the necessary adjustments to `servers.yaml` to handle multi plex setup.
+identify the servers, The unify command will do the necessary adjustments handle multi plex server setup. for more
-for more information run.
+information run.

 ```bash
 $ docker exec -ti watchstate console help servers:unify